 By 1981 the hospital housed fewer than 300 patients, numerous buildings stood abandoned, and over 300 acres were transferred to Ohio University.
 In 1988, the facilities and grounds (excluding the cemeteries) were deeded from the Department of Mental Health to Ohio University.

-The Athens Center officially closed in 1993 and the remaining patients transferred to another facility.
+The Athens Center officially closed in 1993, and the remaining patients transferred to another facility.
 The property stood vacant for several years before restoration began.
-The name of the property was changed to the “Ridges” and in 2001 renovation work was completed on the main building, which is known as Lin Hall.
-Today it houses music, geology, biotechnology offices, and storage facilities, as well as the Kennedy Museum of Art.
-Over the years, other hospital buildings were modeled and put to use by the University, although many others still sit abandoned.
+The name of the property was changed to the “Ridges” and in 2001 renovation work was completed on the main building, known as Lin Hall.
+Today it houses music, geology, biotechnology offices, storage facilities, and the Kennedy Museum of Art.
+Over the years, other hospital buildings were modeled and used by the University, although many others still sit abandoned.

 It comes as no surprise that the buildings of this historic asylum are allegedly haunted.
-One of the most famous ghosts is said to be that of Margaret Shilling who left her body print upon the floor of the hospital.
+One of the most famous ghosts is that of Margaret Shilling, who left her body print upon the hospital floor.
 Her spirit is said to have appeared staring down from the window of the room where her body was found, has been seen attempting to escape, and has been known to wander various parts of the building at night.
 And, according to some, she is not alone.
 Other former patients are also said to remain in residence, with reports from visitors seeing strange figures standing in the empty wings of the former hospital, hearing disembodied voices and squeaking gurneys, seeing strange lights, and hearing screams echoing through the walls.
 More frightening, there are rumors of spirits of patients who remain shackled in the basement.
 These many spirits are thought to be those who died or suffered at the hands of staff in the asylum.

 The cemetery is also said to be haunted by shadowy people and strange lights.
-In one area, the linear shapes of the graves form a circle, which is said to be a witches’ meeting point.
+In one area, the graves’ linear shapes form a circle, which is said to be a witches’ meeting point.